kej715/DtCyber/NOS2.8.7/README.md

 | Windows:     | `node install continue`      |

 ## Installing Optional Products
-A script named `install-product.js` enables you to re/install optional software products for NOS 2.8.7.
-It also enables you to rebuild the base operating system itself and other products provided on the initial deadstart tape. `install-product.js` will download tape images automatically from public libraries on the web, as needed.
+The `install_product` command extension enables you to re/install optional software products for NOS 2.8.7.
+It also enables you to rebuild the base operating system itself and other products provided on the initial deadstart tape. `install_product` will download tape images automatically from public libraries on the web, as needed.

-To reveal a list of products that `install-product.js` can install, enter the following command:
+To reveal a list of products that `install_product` can install, enter the following command at the `Operator> ` prompt:

->`node install-product list`
+>Operator> `install list`

 Each line displayed begins with a product name which is followed by a short description of the product.
-To install a product, call `install-product.js` as in:
+To install a product, call `install_product` as in:

->`node install-product` *product-name*
+>Operator> `install` *product-name*

 For example:

->`node install-product algol68`
+>Operator> `install algol68`

-You may specify more than one product name on the command line as well, and `install-product.js` will install the multiple products requested.
-By default, `install-product.js` will not re-install a product that is already installed.
+You may specify more than one product name on the command line as well, and `install_product` will install the multiple products requested.
+By default, `install_product` will not re-install a product that is already installed.
 You can force it to re-install a product by specifying the `-f` command line option, as
 in:

->`node install-product -f algol68`
+>Operator> `install -f algol68`

 Finally, you may request all not-yet-installed products to be installed by specifying `all` as the product name, as in:

->`node install-product all`
+>Operator> `install all`

 New products are added to the repository from time to time, so this command is particularly useful for installing products that were not available when you first installed NOS 2.8.7 (or since the last time you executed the command).